TeachBooks/mirror_computational_modelling/book/advanced_topics/multiscale/surrogate.md

 $$

 where N is the number of samples in the training dataset $\mathcal{D}$.
+In the case of neural networks, the parameters $\mathbf{w}$ are then iteratively updated using [stochastic gradient descent](https://mude.citg.tudelft.nl/2023/book/ml/ridge_sgd_interactive.html).
-In practice, minimizing this error will lead to a low error during training, but poor performance during the simulation due to the model overfitting on these training examples.
+In practice, minimizing this error will lead to good predictions on all training samples, but poor performance during the simulation due to the model overfitting.
-We will not discuss how to avoid overfitting here.
+This should be avoided by measuring the model using a subset of the dataset (validation set) that is not used to update $\mathbf{w}$ during the training phase.

 The type of surrogate model should be chosen based on the problem requirements.
 For example, if the REV is history-dependent (e.g. when considering plasticity), then $\mathcal{S}$ should be able to handle this history dependency too.

 ### Multiscale simulations

 Once the surrogate model has been adequately trained on the generated training data, its parameters stay fixed and the surrogate can be used in the multiscale simulation.
 The surrogate should be computationally much cheaper than running the REV, allowing the multiscale simulation to be performed in a fraction of the time it would take for a full $FE^2$ simulation.
 A trained surrogate can be used for many simulations, as long as its training data is an accurate representation of the simulation of interest.
-If all training data is generated for specific material properties, then the surrogate cannot be used when these properties change.
+If all training data is generated for specific material properties, then the surrogate can't be used when these properties change.
 In such a case a new data generation and training process is required.